kamranmajid41/ai-agent-onboarding/README.md

 - All forms and onboarding steps have inline error handling and accessibility features.
 - Dashboard and onboarding state managed via React Context.
 - All documentation is up to date as of PHASE 2.
+- **Milestone 3 Updates**: Backend now supports file uploads (PDF, DOCX, TXT), web scraping, and document link ingestion.
+AI integration with OpenAI API is implemented for chat, and GoHighLevel API stubs are in place.

 ---